-Dog day cares are the ultimate win-win solution for busy pet owners: You feel good about giving your canine companion time to socialize with other dogs while you score a few extra hours to tend to a hectic schedule.
-You might not want to send your dog every day, but here are five situations when day care might be the perfect fit for your four-legged friend.
+Dog daycares are the ultimate win-win solution for busy pet owners: You feel good about giving your canine companion time to socialize with other dogs while you score a few extra hours to tend to a hectic schedule.
+You might not want to send your dog to daycare every day, but here are five situations when doggy daycare might be the perfect fit for your four-legged friend—and you!

 Do you find yourself feeling guilty about leaving your four-legged friend at home all day?
-Doggy day care might be for you.
+Doggy daycare might be for you.
 Sign up your canine companion for one or two days each week to give him important socialization time.
-Doggy day care is an especially good option for puppies that need training during the week while you're at work.
-Many doggy day cares have certified trainers on staff that will work to improve your pup's behavior.
+Doggy daycare is an especially good option for puppies that need training during the week while you're at work.
+Many doggy daycares have certified trainers on staff that will work to improve your puppy's behavior.

-If you have an event to attend after work, you can drop your dog off at day care.
-You won't have to worry about letting your puppy out -- or coming home to toilet paper unraveled all over your home!
-Or, if your day care closes for the evening, take them during the day and rest assured they'll be looked after the whole time you're gone.
+If you have an event to attend after work that would keep you from spending the evening with your dog after a long day of work, you can drop your dog off at daycare that offers evening hours.
+You won't have to worry about letting your puppy out—or coming home to toilet paper unraveled all over your home!
+Or, if your doggy daycare closes for the evening but allows overnight boarding, take them during the day and rest assured they'll be looked after the whole time you're gone.